Brian Levine

 Brian Levine (born 20 August 1958) is a former South African tennis player who played professional tennis from 1982 to 1988.

 Career

 In his career, Levine played in 24 Grand Slams (French Open, Wimbledon, US Open & Australian Open).
-Levine's first major grand slam was Wimbledon in 1983 where he qualified for the doubles with a 18-year-old Stefan Edberg.
+Levine's first major grand slam was Wimbledon in 1983 where he qualified for the doubles with an 18-year-old Stefan Edberg.
 Levine competed in over 200 tournaments worldwide on the ATP Tour.

 Levine won two doubles titles during his professional career.
 He reached his highest doubles ATP ranking on 24 March 1986 when he became the number 44 in the world.
 He won the singles title at the 1984 West Australian Open, a tournament on the Challenger Series held in Perth.